Research is formalized curiosity. It is poking and prying with a purpose.

 ~ Zora Neale Hurston

 I began this scripting work over a decade ago when examining mainstream Hip Hop culture’s influence on African American women’s sexual risk outcomes.
 This cutting edge research was among the first in the field of psychology to examine African American adolescent’s scripting processes relationship to Hip Hop culture and behavioral outcomes.
-My current work examines the ways in which cultural beliefs and expectations influence health disparities, identity development, and popular culture frameworks.
-While doing this work, I make a conscious effort to utilize culturally appropriate approaches during all phases of the research process.
+My current research foci builds upon this by examining the ways in which cultural beliefs and expectations influence health inequities, identity development, and decision making processes.
+While doing this work, I utilize culturally appropriate approaches during all phases of the research process.

 Prioritizing research dissemination in academia and beyond.

-I believe that excellent research is not measured only by its appearance in journals or discussions in academic spaces; rather, part of that excellence requires ensuring research contribute to improvements in health outcomes within communities she studies.
-For these reasons, I fully embrace university- community- industry relationships as a way of making research outcomes readily available to those that are affected by and need it most.
+I believe that excellent research is not measured only by its appearance in journals or discussions in academic spaces; rather, part of that excellence requires ensuring research contribute to improvements in health outcomes within communities I study.
+For these reasons, I fully embrace the development of university- community- industry relationships as a way of making research outcomes readily available to those that are affected by and are in most need of this knowledge.

-I prioritize creating and disseminating research outside the institutional walls through partnership with community organizations and institutions locally, nationally, and internationally (e.g. Florida Memorial University Psychology Research Program, Girl Power Rocks, Museum of Contemporary Art Girls' Program, Lotus House, and the Public Health Research Institute of India).
+I prioritize creating and disseminating research outside the institutional walls through partnership with community organizations and institutions locally, nationally, and internationally (e.g. Florida Memorial University Psychology Research Lab, Girl Power Rocks, Lotus House, the Public Health Research Institute of India and the Cyber Civil Right Initiative).
 Through these research efforts to generate knowledge, my work becomes meaningful to the communities I partner with and serve.